chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 ### Podcasts

 - [**Winning Slowly**][ws] (January 2014–November 2021): cohosted with [Stephen Carradini][stephen], a show about taking the long view on technology, religion, ethics and art.
-Stephen describes it (accurately) as a show focused on tech, but from the angles of religion, ethics, and art.
-I describe it (also accurately) as our excuse to talk about whatever we want, since "technology, religion, ethics and art" pretty much touches on all of human existence.
+Stephen described it (accurately) as a show focused on tech, but from the angles of religion, ethics, and art.
+I described it (also accurately) as our excuse to talk about whatever we want, since "technology, religion, ethics and art" pretty much touches on all of human existence.
 For a good sample of the way I approach **software and ethics**, check out [6.06: A Kind of Blindness,][ws-6.06] on smart cities, "big data", and the meaninglessness of mere information.

 - [**New Rustacean**][nr] (September 2015–May 2019): a show about the **Rust** programming language—dedicated primarily to *teaching* people Rust.
 Initially a way of helping myself stay motivated to keep up with learning the language, New Rustacean became one of the most popular resources for people learning Rust and inspired a few other teaching-programming-languages podcasts.